 - edit, publish in print and electronic form and copyright the material with the US Copyright Office

 - republish the material, or any part of it in print or electronic form, in any future NACAC publication

 - grant permission to persons and organizations requesting to reprint the material, in whole or in part.

-Any author who requests NACAC's permission to republish his or her own material readily receives it.
+Authors who request NACAC's permission to republish their materials readily receive it.